Fridley, Minnesota: 20th century

 In 1949, Fridley Township voted to be incorporated as the Village of Fridley.
 The Fridley Free Press was also established.
-Northern Pump, whose factory was within the village's boundaries, sued to challenged the village's incorporation.
+Northern Pump, whose factory was within the village's boundaries, sued to challenge the village's incorporation.
 This caused the village funds to be frozen.
 Minnesota state law allowed cities to operate municipal liquor stores after Prohibition ended.
 Fridley's liquor store proceeds were the primary funding for daily city operations until the lawsuit was resolved in 1950.
 Minnesota has both private liquor stores and city-owned municipal liquor stores.
 Fridley is the location of the headquarters of the Minnesota Municipal Beverage Association (MMBA), a lobbying coalition for municipalities with city-owned liquor stores.
 In conjunction with the Minnesota Licensed Beverage Association, it lobbied against Sunday liquor store sales in Minnesota until they were finally permitted in 2017.

 The Totino's frozen pizza company opened a factory in Fridley in 1970 as it was growing to a national business.
 The business was sold to Pillsbury in 1975.